Talia Hindin

 None

-I am a New York State Licensed Clinical Psychologst and New York State Certified School Psychologist.
-I approach therapy with an eclectic lens and integrate various modalities in my work with clients.
+I am a New York State Licensed Clinical Psychologist and New York State Certified School Psychologist.
 I have completed additional training in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), reproductive maternal mental health and perinatal loss.
 I have many years of experience working with children, adolescents and adults presenting with a range of challenges including life transitions, social challenges, anxiety, mood disorders, infertility and perinatal loss.
+I offer in-person therapy in Yerushalayim and Efrat, as well as teletherapy.
+Please reach out with any questions and I look forward to embarking on this journey together.

 PsyD